PowerShell/PowerShellGallery/PreviewReleaseNotes.md

 The Preview PowerShell Gallery does not show the Comments section, or previous comments, that are visible at the bottom of each item detail page in the PowerShell Gallery.
 That section is provided by the LiveFyre service.
 At this time, we are unable to keep comments aligned between the Preview and public PowerShell Gallery sites.
 Rather than have someone provide feedback that is lost, we have disabled the feature for now.
 If you wish to provide feedback on an item, please go to [PowerShellGallery.com](https://powershellgallery.com), locate the same item, and provide your feedback there.
 * Installating to Azure Automation is not yet working:
 Three installation options are listed on the details page for any item.
 The Azure Automation option replaces the previous "Deploy to Azure Automation", but it is not currently functioning.
-* Recent fixes in Deploy to Azure Automation are not in the preview:
-The PowerShell Gallery was recently updated to fix problems where items with complex dependency trees could not be deployed to Azure Automation.
-This change has not yet been applied to the Preview gallery.
-We will are working to correct this at the same time we correct the base functionality.

 ## How to publish a module to the preview Gallery?